flutter/website/src/jobs/android.md

 *   Loves simple and elegant solutions to complex problems.
 *   Possesses a good sense of API design.
 *   Ability to see how things might fail in unexpected ways.
-*   Can efficiently navigate ambiguity by evaluating potential solutions and weighing pros and cons
+*   Can efficiently navigate ambiguity by evaluating potential solutions and weighing pros and cons.

 ## Qualifications